Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Labeling triplets with multiple annotators

 Note that the fusion process occurs in this step: The annotation fusion in a triplet embedding approach is done by taking the union of all the individually generated sets $\mathcal{S}_a$ to generate a single set of triplets $\mathcal{S}$, and using all corresponding labels $w_t^a$, defined for each annotator and each corresponding triplet $t\in\S$.

-One difficulty of this multi-annotator model is the fact that the distribution of $w_t^a$ depends on the annotators through $f_a$ and $d_a$, and, ultimately, the loss function is annotator--dependent.
-Fortunately, in our experiments, we can assume $f_a=f$ and $d_a=d$, as we show experimentally in Figure \ref{fig:MTurk_annotators}.
-We will extend this to annotator--dependent distributions in a future communication.
+One difficulty of this multi-annotator model is that the distribution of $w_t^a$ depends on the annotators through $f_a$, and, hence, the loss function is annotator-dependent.
+Fortunately, in our experiments, we can assume $f_a=f$, as we show experimentally in \autoref{fig:MTurk_annotators}.
+We will extend this to annotator-dependent distributions in a future communication.